-When we visited they provided us a private tour so that we could socially distance ourselves from other guests.
-Once we mounted the horses we went on a two-hour beachfront adventure that included summiting a peninsula for the gorgeous view you see in the photo above.
+When we visited, they provided us a private tour to socially distance ourselves from other guests.
+Once we mounted the horses, we went on a two-hour beachfront adventure that included summiting a peninsula for the gorgeous view you see in the photo above.

 Stroll The San Jose Del Cabo Arts District

 If you haven’t visited before, San Jose Del Cabo is worth your time.
-The town as a whole is sprawled out and big but the most picturesque part is the historic city center and, even more specifically, the art district.
+The town is sprawled out and big, but the most picturesque part is the historic city center and, even more specifically, the art district.
 In the last decade, everything from craft brewery Baja Brewing to the beloved La Lupita Taqueria has brought some liveliness to the numerous art galleries in the area.

-On this recent trip, we focused our attention on Agave tasting room and the just-opened Agave Handcrafted Kitchen.
-As you would suspect, the Agave tasting room is a small boutique that focuses on quality Mexican spirits including the classics like mezcal and tequila to the lesser-known like bacanora, sotol, and charranda.
-If you call in advance, you can arrange a private tasting so you can have the place to yourself.
+We focused our attention on the Agave tasting room and the just-opened Agave Handcrafted Kitchen on this recent trip.
+As you would suspect, the Agave tasting room is a small boutique that focuses on quality Mexican spirits, including the classics like mezcal and tequila to the lesser-known like bacanora, sotol, and charranda.
+If you call in advance, you can arrange a private tasting to have the place to yourself.

 Eat Farm-To-Table Cuisine

-Yes, Los Cabos is in the desert but the water runoff from the nearby mountains means there are parts of the region that are prime for farming.
+Yes, Los Cabos is in the desert, but the water runoff from the nearby mountains means parts of the region are prime for farming.
 Namely, the area from San Jose Del Cabo into the Cabo Pulmo area and around Pescadero and Todos Santos.
-As such many of the local chefs feature the fresh, seasonal produce in their cooking and we're very much fans.
+Many of the local chefs feature the fresh, seasonal produce in their cooking, and we’re very much fans.